 So, he went home and did some research on illiteracy and global education.
 The results were grim.
 He learned that hundreds of millions of people couldn't read or write.
 Turning his imagination to action, Chance realized this was a problem and he had to do something about it.
 WGI was born.
 There was no money, staff, or resources.
 Just a middle school kid and his dream.

-WGI, led by the now 18 year old Chance Wilson, operates in seven countries around the world.
-These are the United States, Hong Kong, Singapore, The Philippines, Malaysia, Tanzania, and Indonesia.
+WGI, led by the now 18 year old Chance Wilson, operates in six countries around the world.
+These are the United States, Hong Kong, Singapore, The Philippines, Malaysia, and Indonesia.

 WGI Founder Chance Wilson (middle).